RednibCoding/NConio/README.md

 ## Getting Started

-To use NConio in your project, simply include `nconio.h` in your source file.
-If you define `NCONIO_IMPL` before including `nconio.h`, the implementation will be included as well.
+To use nconio in your project, simply include `nconio.h` in your source file.
+If you define `nconio_IMPL` before including `nconio.h`, the implementation will be included as well.

 ```c